Glassboro Summit Conference: Vietnam War

 In their first meeting held on 23 June 1967 there were only four people present, Alexei Kosygin and Lyndon B. Johnson and their respective interpreters.
 The main subjects discussed between the two was the ongoing crisis in the Middle East and the Soviet-US arms race.
 Towards the end of the meeting, Johnson said he was willing to discuss a peace settlement regarding war in Vietnam; literally meaning dividing the country in half, one part communist another part capitalist.
 He assured Kosygin that the only reason for American bombing in North Vietnam was because of North Vietnamese intervention into South Vietnam.
 Johnson offered the Soviets to supervise the democratic election in South Vietnam in the aftermath of the war.
 Kosygin responded by returning to the original subject; the crisis in the Middle East.
 During their afternoon meeting, Kosygin told Johnson that he was recently in contact with Phạm Văn Đồng, the Prime Minister of North Vietnam, and that they had discussed the possibilities on putting an end to the war.
 The North Vietnamese reply came during Kosygin's lunch with Johnson.
 Kosygin compared the Vietnam War with the Algerian War which ended when Charles de Gaulle's France signed a peace treaty signifying the end of French colonisation of Algeria; he believed this would happen to the United States if the war continued.
 He also made it very clear that the North Vietnamese would not give up their goal of a unified Vietnam that easily.

 Johnson was worried of North Vietnamese betrayal, saying he would be "crucified" politically in the United States if the North Vietnamese decided to send their troops into South Vietnam if and when the United States stopped bombing them.
 Kosygin said, relieving Johnson of his worries, that a North Vietnamese delegation could meet anywhere in the world to discuss a peace settlement with the Americans.

 The Spirit of Glassboro

-The two world leaders met for three days, from June 23 to June 25, 1967, at Hollybush Mansion, home of the college president.
+The two world leaders met for three days, from 23 June to 25 June 1967, at Hollybush Mansion, home of the college president.
 Although Johnson and Kosygin failed to reach agreement on limiting anti-ballistic missile systems, the generally amicable atmosphere of the summit was referred to as the "Spirit of Glassboro".